 Inox#

-Inox is a minimal JAX library for neural networks with an intuitive PyTorch-like interface.
-As with Equinox, modules are represented as PyTrees, which allows to pass networks in and out of native JAX transformations, like jax.jit
+Inox is a minimal JAX library for neural networks with an intuitive PyTorch-like syntax.
+As with Equinox, modules are represented as PyTrees, which enables complex architectures, easy manipulations, and functional transformations.

 Installation#

-package is available on PyPI, which means it is installable via pip
+The inox package is available on PyPI, which means it is installable via pip.

 pip install inox